Coolify vs Dokploy: The Data That Will Make Your Choice

 Stress Test Benchmark: Real Resource Usage on Identical VPS Instances

-To provide practical insights beyond theoretical specs, we evaluated both platforms under load on identical $5/mo VPS setups running 20+ containers each.
+To move beyond marketing claims, our team evaluated both platforms under real production load on identical $5/mo Hetzner CX21 instances running 20+ containers each.
 Metrics for CPU and RAM consumption were gathered continuously over 24 hours.

 Dokploy demonstrated superior efficiency, sustaining average CPU utilization near 1% with stable RAM usage roughly half that of Coolify.
 Coolify’s CPU metrics showed spikes correlated with UI updates and background tasks, leading to increased overhead and occasional service latency.